Yandex Cloud

 Where assign-public-ip is internet access to the host via a public IP address, true or false.

-You can request the host name with the list of cluster hosts, and the cluster name, with the list of clusters in the folder.
+You can get the host name with the list of cluster hosts, and the cluster name, with the list of clusters in the folder.

-2. Add or edit the assign_public_ip parameter in the host's host block.
+2. Add or edit the assign_public_ip parameter in the relevant host section.

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {